Skip to contents

 delay_pmf

-Vector of delays assumed to be indexed starting at the first delay column in triangle_to_nowcast
+Vector of delays assumed to be indexed starting at the first delay column in rep_mat_to_nowcast

 Value

-expectation, matrix of the same number of rows and columns as the triangle_to_nowcast but with the missing values filled in as point estimates
+point_nowcast_matrix Matrix of the same number of rows and columns as the rep_mat_to_nowcast but with the missing values filled in as point estimates

 Examples